automl/LTO-CMA/README.md

 # LTO-CMA
 Code for the paper "Learning Step-Size Adaptation in CMA-ES"
+## License
+Our work is available under Apache-2.0.
+In order to learn step-size adaptation in CMA-ES we use guided policy search (GPS).
+We built upon the GPS version as given by Li and Malik.
+The original GPS code of Li and Malik can be found at https://www.math.ias.edu/~ke.li/downloads/lto_code.tar.gz

+In a nutshell, we modified the GPS code to be able to continuously sample from the starting teacher.
+To this end we introduce a sampling rate that determines how often we use new samples generated from the starting policy.

+The original code falls under GPLv3.
+In *source/gps* we list files that we modifed (thereby fall under GPLv3) and those that are of our creation (i.e. under Apache-2.0)

 ## Experiment Setup
 ### Training
 - Create experiment folder